calvh/mlh-final-project/README.md

 backend, jQuery on the frontend, and SocketIO on frontend and backend.
 The app is designed to be run using Docker Compose.

+## Description

+To play anonymously:
+    1. click the [Play Anonymously] Button
+    2. Select to play against either the computer or another player [Play against CPU] vs [Play against Human]
+    3. Then click on ONE of the Rock, Paper, Scissors choice
+    4. Result is immediate and will be displayed in the bar above
+        Wins: #x, Losses: #x, Draws: #x
+    5. To play again, click the button [Play Again?] to start a new game Repeat steps 2 - 5 for as long as you like
+To play with an account:
+    1. Register an account by clicking on the [Register] Button
+    2. Enter a valid username & password to register, you will be redirected to the login page
+    3. Login with the credentials you registered earlier, you will be redirected to the game page.
+    4. Select to play against either the computer or another player [Play against CPU] vs [Play against Human]
+    5. Then click on ONE of the Rock, Paper, Scissors choice
+    6. Result is immediate and will be displayed in the bar above
+        Wins: #x, Losses: #x, Draws: #x
+    7. To play again, click the button [Play Again?] to start a new game Repeat steps 4 - 7 for as long as you like

 ## Deploying on a webserver

 Create `.env` files using the `.env.example` files as a template and set